 In this seminar IVA together with the Chinese Association of Science and Technology (CAST), has invited representative researchers both from the university sphere and the business sphere to present their work and also their views on the current research activities in China.

-Prof XUE Qikun, one of top-three Chinese scientist, Vice President of Tsinghua University, member of Chinese Academy of Science.
+Prof Xue Qikun, one of the top Chinese scientist, Vice President of Tsinghua University, member of Chinese Academy of Science.

 You can have an impact